logsmith/log-flume/Readme.md

 ![log-flume-logo](https://cloud.githubusercontent.com/assets/1636310/24171665/407f51a2-0e7d-11e7-974f-f80e0c45e1ed.jpg)

-This plugin is for syncing Wordpress assets between developer machines over Amazon S3.

-This is not intended to be used for syncing media from Live servers to Development servers.
+This allows developers to sync WordPress media libraries between machines.
+Currently the focus is on development setups and is not intended to be used for transferring media between live and development environments.

 # Installation